2010 All-Ireland Senior Football Championship final

-The 2010 All-Ireland Football Final was the 123rd event of its kind.
-The last football match of the 2010 All-Ireland Senior Football Championship, it was played between Cork and Down on 19 September 2010 in Croke Park, Dublin.
+The 2010 All-Ireland Football Championship final was the 123rd event of its kind.
+The last Gaelic football match of the 2010 All-Ireland Senior Football Championship, it was played between Cork and Down on 19 September 2010 in Croke Park, Dublin.

-Cork were victorious, achieving their first All-Ireland Senior Football Championship title since 1990.
+Cork won the game, to secure a first All-Ireland SFC title since 1990.
 It was their seventh title in total.
 This made them the sixth team in two decades to win both the league and championship in the same season.
-It was the first time since the 2002 final – when Armagh won their first ever title – that a team other than Kerry or Tyrone were declared champions.
+It was the first time since the 2002 final – when Armagh won their first title – that a team other than Kerry or Tyrone were champions.

 This was the last occasion on which iconic broadcaster Mícheál Ó Muircheartaigh commentated on a final to a global audience, having announced his retirement days earlier after a six-decade career.

-The game was watched by the highest television audience for an All-Ireland Football Final in five years.
+The game was watched by the highest television audience for an All-Ireland SFC final in five years.

 History

-This was the first meeting between the sides in an All-Ireland Senior Football Championship Final.
-The one previous All-Ireland Senior Football Championship match between the two sides was a semi-final in 1994 which Down won.
+This was the first meeting between the sides in an All-Ireland SFC final.
+The one previous All-Ireland SFC match between the two sides was a semi-final in 1994 which Down won.
 They had not met in the National Football League for more than a decade.

-2010 was Cork's fifth appearance in the All-Ireland Senior Football Championship Final since 1993, the most recent of these being 2007 and 2009.
+2010 was Cork's fifth appearance in the All-Ireland SFC final since 1993, the most recent of these being 2007 and 2009.
 They last won the title in 1990.

 Down had less experience approaching the match, having not featured in a final of any description since the 2003 Ulster Senior Football Championship.
-They last appeared in the All-Ireland Senior Football Championship Final in 1994.
+They last appeared in the All-Ireland SFC final in 1994.
 Down had however beaten Kerry, the reigning All-Ireland Senior Football Champions, in their 2010 quarter-final.
-Ahead of the 2010 final Down had also won all five All-Ireland Senior Football Championship Finals in which they had featured throughout their history.
+Ahead of the 2010 final, Down had also won all five All-Ireland SFC finals in which they had featured throughout their history.
 Were they to have defeated Cork they would have had the same number of All-Ireland Senior Football Championship titles as Cork at this point.
-Cork defeated Dublin in their semi-final, whilst Down defeated Kildare in theirs.
+Cork defeated Dublin in their semi-final, while Down defeated Kildare in theirs.

 The game "truly divided" families who took opposing sides.

 Prior to the senior final, Tyrone defeated Cork in the minor final by one point.